-- Convergence will only consider one application per practitioner per quarter.
+- Convergence will only consider one application per practitioner per round.

 Practitioners can apply for feasibility study or proof of concept funding:

 - Feasibility study: Funding to explore the feasibility of the vehicle, particularly ability to attract private investors, as well as to develop the high level vehicle structure.
-The Open Window will award grants between USD 50,000 and USD 200,000 for feasibility studies.
+Convergence will award grants between USD 50,000 and USD 200,000 for feasibility studies.
 Promising feasibility studies funded through the Open Window will be considered for follow-on proof of concept funding.

 - Proof of concept: If a feasibility study (or equivalent) has been completed, funding to complete all design and structuring activities – for example, finalizing the capital structure, establishing the legal structure, and producing key documents – in order to launch the vehicle.
-The Open Window will award grants between USD 200,000 and USD 750,000 for proof of concept work.
+Convergence will award repayable grants between USD 200,000 and USD 750,000 for proof of concept work.